Stellantis offers early retirement program to eligible U.S. employees | Business

 The employees being offered the buyouts are already eligible to retire.
 "To assist in our transition, and to align our business priorities to a new set of critical skills and investment opportunities, Stellantis North America is offering a voluntary retirement program to eligible members of our team," the company said in an emailed statement.

+The Netherlands-based firm said the early retirement is available to workers who are at least 55 years old and have been with the company for 30 years or who are at least 58 years old with 10 years of employment.
+The employees being offered the buyouts are already eligible to retire.

+"To assist in our transition, and to align our business priorities to a new set of critical skills and investment opportunities, Stellantis North America is offering a voluntary retirement program to eligible members of our team," the company said in an emailed statement.
+Industry publication Automotive News first reported the development.

-Unionized-salaried employees are not eligible for the buyouts, according to CNBC https://www.cnbc.com/2021/11/01/stellantis-offering-buyouts-to-pension-eligible-us-salaried-workers.html, which initially reported the development.
+Unionized-salaried employees are not eligible for the buyouts, according to a CNBC https://www.cnbc.com/2021/11/01/stellantis-offering-buyouts-to-pension-eligible-us-salaried-workers.html report.
 The company cited the buyouts as a way to assist in its pivot to focus more on electric vehicles, according to the report.
 Stellantis, formed at the beginning of the year from the merger of Fiat Chrysler and France's PSA, had announced plans to build factories in North America with LG Energy and Samsung SDI Co to jointly produce electric vehicle (EV) batteries for the North American market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)